Alexey-Danilchenko/Kodak-DCS-Tools/hardware.md

 _How to use instructions_.
 Print selected PDF with masks without scaling on laser or inkjet printer onto a transparent sheet.
 Cut out one of the selected templates on the outside frame and for the version with cut out also cut out the inside part.
 After that install it under camera focussing screen - for the instruction how [see this video](https://www.youtube.com/watch?v=R4JBCJcvV64).

 _NOTE_: These masks do not alter the focus (and masks with internal cutouts do not alter visibility) as some idiots on various forums seem to suggest.
 The cutouts on the sides of the masks (just like the similar masks for Phase One Leaf backs for Mamiya/Phase One cameras) ensure the masks sits above the focusing screen in available gap in the holding frame and does not alter the focusing screen plane at all.

+## LED backlight to ProBack 645 LCD

+Description is coming.